hitchin999/schedule_mode_ha/README.md

  - Option to link each mode with a remote calendar
  - Auto delete automatic calendar event sensors after x days
  - In ConfigFlow, add more modes on yourself
+ - Ad ConfigFlow option for the No Tachanun sensor to always be turned off on Shabbos and Yom Tov

 **Made with ❤️ for Home Assistant and Jewish community**